libreworks/caridea-session/README.md

 $ composer require caridea/session
 ```

-* The master branch (version 2.x) of this project requires PHP 7.0 and has no dependencies
+* The master branch (version 3.x) of this project requires PHP 7.1 and has no dependencies
+* Version 2.x of this project requires PHP 7.0 and has no dependencies
 * Version 1.x of this project requires PHP 5.5 and depends on `caridea/random`.

 ## Compliance